Xenophobia and racism in the Middle East: Qatar

+Citizens in Qatar discriminate against migrant workers even though they make up most of the population.
+The backlash comes from the working conditions that they put their migrant workers through.
+These workers are usually placed in dangerous work zones that they have no choice but to stick by as there are no other jobs available.
+The instances that happened in the World Cup 2022 are an example.

+Domestic workers are a large target of racism in Qatar due to it happening behind closed doors.
+These workers are subjected to mental abuse and some were also subjected to physical abuse such as rape.
+Domestic workers are often unable to escape due to the working conditions they are facing.
+Many, work without getting any kind of pay.
+Their lack of money makes them unable to return home and impacts their families as most of them rely on the worker's income.

 Saudi Arabia

 Racism in Saudi Arabia against labor workers who are foreigners, mostly from developing countries.
 Asian maids have been persecuted victims of racism and discrimination in the country, foreign workers have been exploited, under- or unpaid, physically abused, overworked and locked in their places of employment.
 The international organisation Human Rights Watch (HRW) describes these conditions as "near-slavery" and attributes them to "deeply rooted gender, religious, and racial discrimination".
 In many cases the workers are unwilling to report their employers for fear of losing their jobs or further abuse.

-Discrimination fueled by religious sentiment is quite common in Saudi Arabia.
-The most prominent is the discrimination against the Shia sect of Islam minority in the Eastern and southern regions of Saudi.
-The Shia are disenfranchised by not being allowed into the military, and forbidden to hold key positions in government as well, this is in contrast with Hadar who have a long tradition of holding key positions in the government which dates back to the early days of the Saudi conquest of the Kingdom of Hejaz.
-The Sufi sects of Sunni Islam which are present in Tihamah and Hijaz are also not exempt from harassment from the strict mainstream Wahabbi sect.
-One need not stress that there is a discrimination against non-Muslims "usually western foreigners" in general, this usually goes unnoticed as their numbers are quite negligible in comparison to other minorities.

-Another form of discrimination is tribalism "tribe against tribe", or favoritism of one's own tribe to others.
-This happens among Saudies of Bedouin tribalist background, this form of discrimination has roots in the vicious tribal wars and conflicts which predated Saudi Arabia.